Superformula/test-full-stack/README.md

 This frontend is built on `create-react-app` in `typescript` using `redux` as a global state store.
 All business logic is contained inside the `Store` folder.

+Business logic is isolated to the `Store/${dataModelElement}/thinks.tsx` file.
+This is to colocate state modifying logic with the relevant slice of state.

 The app generally functions via using the React component tree as the controller for business logic triggers. `useEffect` hooks are placed inside components, and when they are mounted to the tree, effects are triggered.